xtool-org/xtool/CONTRIBUTING.md

 The first time you run `make`, we'll try to detect your codesigning identity.
 If you have multiple, you'll see an interactive prompt to select the team you want to use.
 The team ID is saved to `./macOS/Support/Private-Team.xcconfig`.
 You can run `make team` to update it (or do so by hand).

 After building, a symlink to the product will be created at `./macOS/Build/xtool`.
+We generate an Xcode project at `./macOS/XToolMac.xcodeproj` that you can open in order to work in Xcode.

 ### Linux